Zelex/jo_clojure/README.md

 Just started the project, nothing is done, everything is messy.
 Will clean up before version 1.0.

-The near-term goal is to re-make clojure in an embedable form which is as fast as or hopefully approaches JVM hosted speeds.
+The near-term goal is to re-make clojure in an embedable form.

 The long-term goal is to add types/functions for machine learning, matrices, tensors, etc...
-And specifically try to do automatic parallelization.

 # Currently:
 * Native implementation of entire core lib.
 * Parses code into native structures (AST), then executes.
 Essentially interpreted - though does some clever things here and there.
 * Lazy sequences
 * Startup time is ridiculously fast by comparison
-* Implementations of persistent lists, vectors, maps, hash-set.
+* Implementations of persistent lists, vectors, hash-map, hash-set.
 * Software Transactional Memory (STM)
 * Atoms
 * IO